-Zechariah was an elderly priest, who was given a wonderful answer to prayer.
-In a vision from the Lord, he was told that his prayers had been answered and that his wife was to bear a son, who was to come in the spirit and power of Elijah.
-The child's name was to be John, and he would be the prophesised forerunner, of the Israel's long-awaited Messiah.
+Zechariah was an elderly priest who was given a wonderful answer to prayer.
+In a vision from the Lord, he was told that his prayers had been answered and that his wife was to bear a son who was to come in the spirit and power of Elijah.
+The child's name was to be John and he would be the prophesied forerunner of the Israel's long-awaited Messiah.

-Zechariah was told that his child would be a prophet of the most high God, who was to prepare the way of the Lord.
-Despite being struck dumb, throughout his wife's pregnancy, because he initially doubted God's word, the joy that flooded Zechariah's heart was soon being proclaimed… in a beautiful psalm of praise, which he sang, at child's birth – and Zechariah named his son “JOHN”.
+Zechariah was told that his child would be a prophet of the most high God who was to prepare the way of the Lord.
+Despite being struck dumb throughout his wife's pregnancy because he initially doubted God's Word, the joy that flooded Zechariah's heart was soon being proclaimed in a beautiful psalm of praise which he sang at the child's birth.

-Zechariah, the old priest of Israel, who received a vision from the Lord, during his priestly duties in the Temple, recognised that God was about to fulfil His promise to His people.
-He was about to send the prophesised Messiah of Israel, Whom he called 'the Dayspring from on High‘, Who would bring salvation to all who are called by His name.
-And by God's grace, his own son John, had been chosen to be forerunner to the Messiah.
+Zechariah, the old priest of Israel who received a vision from the Lord during his priestly duties in the Temple, recognised that God was about to fulfil His promise to His people.
+He was about to send the prophesied Messiah of Israel Whom he called 'the Dayspring from on High' Who would bring salvation to all who are called by His name.
+And by God's grace, his own son, John, had been chosen to be forerunner to the Messiah.
 John was to prepare the way of the LORD, and make straight in the desert a highway for our God.

-Heavenly Father, thank You for Your Word, and the lessons that I can learn from its pages.
-Thank You that You are a God Who keeps His promises and never fails to complete the good work that You have started, in each of our lives.
+Heavenly Father, thank You for Your Word and the lessons that I can learn from its pages.
+Thank You that You are a God Who keeps His promises and never fails to complete the good work that You have started in each of our lives.
 Help me to trust You in all things, even when circumstances seem to scream the opposite.
-Keep me looking to Jesus and walking in the light of Your salvation.
-Thank You that You are my joy and rejoicing, and that by Christ's death and resurrection, the power of sin and death has been broken in my life, and the lives of all who trust in Him, for the forgiveness of sins – thank You in Jesus name, AMEN.
+Keep me looking to Jesus and walking in the light of His salvation.
+Thank You that You are my joy and rejoicing, and that by Christ's death and Resurrection, the power of sin and death has been broken in my life.
+Keep me trusting You to guide my feet into the way of peace.
+In Jesus' name, AMEN.